Are you looking for writing motivation?

 Even if your blog has one reader, respect them.

-If someone (at the other corner of the world) decides to spend 3 minutes of their valuable time reading what you have to say, respect their efforts.
+If someone (in the other corner of the world) decides to spend 3 minutes of their valuable time reading what you have to say, respect their efforts.

 If you have one reader, take it as a friend who is giving you his time.
 Don’t get disheartened.
 One friend is invaluable.